Cyb3rNet/GudTril/README.md

 # Another PHP Github API Wrapper library

-I needed to implement for a client some fonctionalities with the Github API but didn't like the suggested PHP library, so I decided to build another one on my time and to share it with the world.
-I'm not too happy with most of the implementation and there's still alot to do, but it paves the way to offer a full PHP 5 Github API Wrapper library for the masses.
+I needed to implement for a client some fonctionalities with the Github API.
+The PHP GitHub API libraries available not offering me the desired services, I decided to build my own.

-Fork it and play with it!

 # Usage